merely-useful/py-rse/index.md

-In building the Zipf's Law project we'll follow a widely-used template for organizing small and medium-sized data analysis projects @Nobl2009.
+In building the Zipf's Law project we'll follow a widely-used template for organizing small and medium-sized data analysis projects [@Nobl2009].
-The project will live in a directory called `zipf`, which will also be a Git repository stored on GitHub.
+The project will live in a directory called `zipf`, which will also be a Git repository stored on GitHub (Chapter \@ref(git-cmdline)).
 The following is an abbreviated version of the project directory tree as it appears towards the end of the book: